espocrm/documentation/docs/administration/formula/entity.md

 `entity\setAttribute(ATTRIBUTE, VALUE)`

-Set ATTRIBUTE with a VALUE.
+Set an ATTRIBUTE with a VALUE.

 `entity\setAttribute('stage', 'Closed Won')` is equivalent to `stage = 'Closed Won'`.